 - replace the local

-variable you pass to yourUdpClient.Send
+IPEndPointvariable you pass to yourUdpClient.Sendcall.

 No need to destroy your

-.
+UdpClientevery time you do this.
+Also, no need to lock when updating theIPEndPoint.
 The worse case is that you have one dirty send to an old address, but since you are not instantly notified on updates, you will have dirty sends anyway. - Use

 0 comments: